mscdex/buildcheck/README.md

 ### Exports

-* `BuildEnvironment` - The main class for dealing with a build environment.
+The exported value is `BuildEnvironment`, the main class for dealing with a build environment.

 ### BuildEnvironment